turtlemonvh/blanket/README.md

     - also adds it with super high priority so it is picked up fast
     - like this: https://github.com/celery/celery/issues/2275#issuecomment-56828471
 - allow progress by writing to a .progress file (a single integer followed by an arbitrary string) in addition to curl
-- godeps to lock in dependencies and avoid weird changes
 - monitoring
     - https://github.com/shirou/gopsutil
     - total CPU and memory usage of everything